SPAN-Enterprises/taxbandits-dotnet-sdk/README.md

 - List
 - Delete
 - Status
+### Business
+- Create
+- Get
+- List
+- Delete
 ## Configuration
- You need to signup with TaxBandits Sandbox Developer Console at https://sandbox.taxbandits.com to get the keys to run the SDK.
+ You need to signup with TaxBandits Sandbox Developer Console at https://sandbox.taxbandits.com/User/Register to get the keys to run the SDK.
 See below for more directions:
 ### To get the sandbox keys:
 - Go to Sandbox Developer console: https://sandbox.taxbandits.com